ArLeyar/nft-wealth-creations-landing/README.md

 ## How can I deploy this project?

+### GitHub Pages Deployment
+This project is configured to automatically deploy to GitHub Pages when changes are pushed to the main branch.

+To enable GitHub Pages:
+1. Go to your repository settings
+2. Navigate to "Pages" section
+3. Under "Build and deployment", select "GitHub Actions" as the source
+4. Under "Custom domain", enter: nwctrading.xyz
+5. Check "Enforce HTTPS" for secure connections

+The custom domain is configured via the CNAME file in the public directory.

 Simply open [Lovable](https://lovable.dev/projects/1f77e9ca-f28d-40dd-869f-396f72feaea0) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

+This project is already set up to use the custom domain: nwctrading.xyz

+If you want to change the domain:
+1. Update the CNAME file in the public directory
+2. Update the custom domain in GitHub Pages settings

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
+For deploying to a different service, we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)